top of page

 Attendance table

 There is a clear link between attendance and punctuality and attainment.
-The more time a pupil spends in school the more likely they are to improve their opportunity to fulfil their full potential.
+The more time a student spends in school the more likely they are to improve their opportunity to fulfil their full potential.

 How can you help!